WeblateOrg/weblate/docs/admin/install.rst

     apt-get install python-mysqldb   # For MySQL
     apt-get install python-psycopg2  # For PostgreSQL

-For Debian 7.0 (Wheezy) or older, you need to install several Python modules manually using pip as versions shipped in distribution are too old:
+For Debian 7.0 (Wheezy) or older or older Ubuntu version, you need to install several Python modules manually using pip as versions shipped in distribution are too old or non existing:

 .. code-block:: sh